This is one of a series of transcripts of contemporary talks which have particularly resonated with me.

 So when we start to look look at these early texts in this much more dynamic way, I would actually equate it to something that Heidegger says he does to the history of Western philosophy, which is you engage in a destructive retrieve.
 You have to destroy the tradition in order to retrieve what the tradition has cut out.
 Now that sounds very dramatic, it’s not as dramatic and as aggressive as that, but it is trying to retrieve those gold nuggets which are there in those early texts, which get so lost within this orthodoxy which we can so easily sign up to, and lose our, in a sense, our investigative capacities here.
 And this is what you, in a sense, as I’ve said, the practical side of what I’m talking about, is keep alive your investigative capacity, your capacity to engage with these texts.
 They will reward you if you engage in this way.

 So there’s a little bit about the background of Indian thought, and there’s a little bit about the language that we use at present, and how that language and the orthodoxies can mislead us.
 I think it’s probably time, in a way, to move on into looking at some of the teachings that the Buddha gives.
 And I think that can be absolutely authenticated through the early texts.
 And see where perhaps, and I’m not going to lay explicit everything here, but where in your minds you might see that they don’t actually touch with what the tradition says, the traditions that you’re used to.
 And I think we’ll probably start with things like the Noble Truths after lunch and then have a look at also aspects of pratītyasamutpāda, Dependent Origination.
 Because that actually is the explication of the Noble Truths, or the Ennobling Truths as I’d like to get through to you.
 So perhaps we adjourn for lunch, twelve o’clock?

 Note: Text in bold I found particularly instructive.
-Text in [square brackets] is either redacted or commentary by me.
+Text in [square brackets] is redacted.
 Please comment with corrections.
 Thank you.